d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-attention.md

         return Y_hat
 ```

+### Putting All Things Together

+By putting the attending, comparing, and aggregating steps together,
-## The use of decomposable attention model
+we define the decomposable attention model to jointly train these three steps.

-We combine the above three steps of "attention", "comparison" and "aggregation".

 ```{.python .input  n=6}
 class DecomposableAttention(nn.Block):